Chart Color Schemes

 Age

 The median age in Woronora Heights is 43 years, which is higher than Greater Sydney's average of 37 years and exceeds the national average of 38 years.
-The age profile shows that individuals aged 55-64 years are most prominent, comprising 16.4% of the population, while those aged 25-34 years make up only 7.2%.
+The age profile shows that individuals aged 55-64 years make up 16.4% of the population, while those aged 25-34 years constitute only 7.2%.
 This concentration of 55-64 year-olds is significantly higher than the national average of 11.2%.
-Between 2021 and present, the proportion of individuals aged 75 to 84 has increased from 2.8% to 5.0%, while those aged 15 to 24 have risen from 16.0% to 18.1%.
-Conversely, the percentage of individuals aged 55 to 64 has decreased from 18.2% to 16.4%, and those aged 35 to 44 have dropped from 9.9% to 8.5%.
-Looking ahead to 2041, demographic projections indicate significant shifts in Woronora Heights' age structure.
-The number of individuals aged 75 to 84 is projected to rise substantially, increasing by 91 people (64%) from 143 to 235.
-Notably, the combined age groups of 65 and above will account for 73% of total population growth, reflecting the area's aging demographic profile.
-Conversely, the age cohorts of 45 to 54 years and 0 to 4 years are expected to experience population declines.
+Between 2021 and present, the proportion of individuals aged 75-84 years has increased from 2.8% to 5.0%, while those aged 15-24 years have risen from 16.0% to 18.1%.
+Conversely, the percentage of individuals aged 55-64 years has decreased from 18.2% to 16.4%, and those aged 35-44 years have fallen from 9.9% to 8.5%.
+By 2041, demographic projections indicate significant shifts in Woronora Heights' age structure.
+The number of individuals aged 75-84 years is projected to increase by 91 people (64%), from 143 to 235.
+Notably, the combined age groups of 65 years and above will account for 73% of total population growth, reflecting the area's aging demographic profile.
+Conversely, the age cohorts of 45-54 years and 0-4 years are expected to experience population declines.